-- Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, singlefamily residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors. - David, Georgette and Deb to work on new recommendation for lot coverage related to lot size.
+- Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, single-family residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors. - See if the new Compliance spreadsheet can be used to address allowable lot coverage for homes in RR-1 Zone with significantly smaller than average lots as well as homes in RR-2 with significantly larger than average lots.
+Can lot coverage be linked to lot size rather than solely to the zone it is in?